• Skip to main content

 Income visas are a great way to move

-Remote work and retirement visas are part of a larger family of immigration programs.
+Remote work and retirement visas are part of a wider family of immigration programs.
 Many places offer residency to people who can show a steady income.
-And, if you have an income these can be the easiest countries to immigrate to.
+And, if you have a regular monthly income, these can be the easiest and best countries to immigrate to.

 There are three standard requirements: